1331 Jerome Avenue

-1325 Jerome is a 15-story mixed-use, multi-residential building located in the Bronx.
-The 187,000 SF building designed by GF55 Architects provides state-of-the-art transitional, supportive, and affordable housing.
+1331 Jerome is a 15-story mixed-use, multi-family building anchored by a charter school.
+Located in the Bronx, the 187,000 SF building designed by GF55 Architects provides state-of-the-art transitional, supportive, and affordable housing.
 The Doe Fund, a non-profit organization, provides on-site supportive services to residents which include comprehensive case management, linkages to health care, and other critical services such as employment training.
-Additionally, a 19,000 square foot charter school catering to 300 students between Pre-K and First grade, is located on the ground and cellar floors.
+Zeta Bronx Mount Eden, a 19,000 square foot charter school located on the ground and cellar floors of the building, caters to 300 students between Pre-K and First grade.

 The building program is complex in the types of functions that it contains and is described by GF55 Partner-In-Charge David E. Gross AIA, as urbanistic and a reflection of the city around it.
 “New York is not a one note song.
 It’s a complex symphony of competing forces and this building with its varied program is a microcosm of that diversity we enjoy in New York.”
 Jerome Avenue is a clutter of one-story tire shops and auto-repair garages.
 “Quintessentially NY,” according to Gross, “we were working with a noisy and loud environment” both visually and acoustically.
 The building façade is composed of stucco, brick, glass and metal panels arranged asymmetrically along the length of the building along Jerome Avenue.
 The asymmetry is a nod to the movement of the train as it rushes past the building.
 The vibrant palette of materials allows the building to visually compete in this cacophony of visual clutter.